pavanw3b/sh00t/README.md

 - Support multiple Assessments & Projects to logically separate your different needs
 - Use like a paper - Everything's saved automatically
 - Export auto generated bug report into Markdown & submit blindly on HackerOne!
 (WIP)
-- Integration with JIRA, ServiceNow (WIP)
+- Integration with JIRA, ServiceNow - Coming soon
-- Export bug report into Markdown (WIP)
+- Export bug report into Markdown - Coming soon
 - Customize everything under-the-hood